ssube/onnx-web/docs/dev-test.md

       - [ ] should sort of work: ignores scale and uses x2
     - x4 model and x2 scale
       - [ ] should fail: tiles
-    - v3 model and x2 scale
-      - [ ] should work
     - v3 model and x4 scale
       - [ ] should work
   - Stable Diffusion